kartikluke/invoicefalcon.com/faq.md

 <br/>
 <br/>
 ### How do I enable or disable Automatic Invoicing?
-To enable Automatic Invoicing, click the “Settings” tab on the Invoice Falcon navigation bar and locate the Automatic Invoicing section.
+To enable Automatic Invoicing, click the “Settings” tab on the Invoice Printer Pro navigation bar and locate the Automatic Invoicing section.
 Click on the “Enable” button in the toggle and you’ll see a message notifying you that Automatic Invoicing has been enabled.

-While we encourage you to leave Automatic Invoicing enabled so that you get the possible experience with Invoice Falcon, you can disable it at anytime by following the same instructions above and clicking “Disable” in the toggle.
+While we encourage you to leave Automatic Invoicing enabled so that you get the possible experience with Invoice Printer Pro, you can disable it at anytime by following the same instructions above and clicking “Disable” in the toggle.
 <br/>
 <br/>
 <br/>
 ### How can I customize the invoice?
-With Invoice Falcon, you can send an invoice that truly reflects your brand.
-To start customising your invoice, click the “Customize Invoice” tab on the Invoice Falcon navigation bar.
+With Invoice Printer Pro, you can send an invoice that truly reflects your brand.
+To start customising your invoice, click the “Customize Invoice” tab on the Invoice Printer Pro navigation bar.

 In this page, you’ll see a preview of your invoice on the left.
 The contents of the invoice are based on a sample order & shop, so that you can visualize the invoice that’ll be sent out.
 On the right, you’ll find a section to select the element of the invoice that you wish to customize.
 Click on any one of them to begin customizing your invoice.
 <br/>
 <br/>
 <br/>
 ### How can I change the colors of the invoice?
-To change the color scheme of your invoice, click “Customize Invoice” tab in the Invoice Falcon navigation bar and then select “Color Scheme” in the right section of the page.
+To change the color scheme of your invoice, click “Customize Invoice” tab in the Invoice Printer Pro navigation bar and then select “Color Scheme” in the right section of the page.

 Here, you can select a pre-defined color from the list of colors provided.
 If you’d like to select a color yourself, click “Custom” and set the color with the color picker.